Exo-TiC/ExoTiC-ISM/README.md

 ### Configuration file

-The main configuration file is config.ini, which holds all of your simulation parameters.
+The main configuration file is `config.ini`, which holds all of your simulation parameters.
 This specific file, however, is version controlled, and the paths to local directories will get messed up if you push or pull this file; you might also lose the changes you made to the parameters.
-This is why config.ini is initially supposed to be used as a **template**.
+This is why `config.ini` is initially supposed to be used as a **template**.

 In order to make it work for you, copy `config.ini` and rename the copy to `config_local.ini`.
-In this **local configfile**, you can set all your parameters, and it will override the config.ini at runtime.
+In this **local configfile**, you can set all your parameters, and it will override the `config.ini` at runtime.
+Whichever configfile is used in the end, the version controlled one or the local one, a copy of it is always saved together with the output data.
 In the case you want to version control the configfile you use, we recommend that you **fork** the repository and simply use the `config.ini` file directly.

 ### Output data

-The relevant data files and plots from your run will be saved to the directory you specify under **`output_path`** in your local configfile.
-The results of each new run will be saved in a subdirectory in under `[data_paths] -> output_path` that is labelled with a time stamp, the name of the stellar system data and a custom suffix, which you set in the configfile.
+The relevant data files and plots from your run, together with the used configfile, will be saved to the directory you specify under **`output_path`** in your local configfile.
+The results of each new run will be saved in a subdirectory under `[data_paths] -> output_path` that is labelled with a time stamp, the name of the stellar system data and a custom suffix, which you set in the configfile.

-### Changing data or the input parameters
+### Changing input data and/or input parameters

 We provide demo data for the exoplanet WASP-17b, which is one of the datasets analyzed in [Wakeford et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...819...10W/abstract).
-Currently we only support the marginalisation of WFC3/G141 datasets.
-If you want to perform the marginalization on a different transit dataset, you have to add it to the data folder and update the planetary parameters in your local configfile.
+Currently, we only support the marginalisation of WFC3/G141 datasets.
+If you want to perform the marginalization on a different transit dataset, you have to add it to point the configfile to your input data folder and also update the planetary parameters by adding a new section.

 **The configfile** has the following structure, except here we added some extra comments for clarity:
 ```ini